Caltech researchers use deep learning and supercomputing to identify Nyx, a product of a long-ago galaxy merger.

 “At the LHC, we have incredible simulations, but we worry that machines trained on them may learn the simulation and not real physics,” Ostdiek said.
 “In a similar way, the FIRE galaxies provide a wonderful environment to train our models, but they are not the Milky Way.
 We had to learn not only what could help us identify the interesting stars in simulation, but also how to get this to generalize to our real galaxy.”

-The team developed a method of tracking the movements of each star in the virtual galaxies and labelling the stars as either born in the host galaxy or accreted as the products of galaxy mergers.
+The team developed a method of tracking the movements of each star in the virtual galaxies and labeling the stars as either born in the host galaxy or accreted as the products of galaxy mergers.
 The two types of stars have different signatures, though the differences are often subtle.
 These labels were used to train the deep learning model, which was then tested on other FIRE simulations.

-After they built the catalogue, they applied it to the Gaia data.
+After they built the catalog, they applied it to the Gaia data.
 “We asked the neural network, ‘Based on what you’ve learned, can you label if the stars were accreted or not?'”
 Necib said.

 The model ranked how confident it was that a star was born outside the Milky Way on a range from 0 to 1.
 The team created a cutoff with a tolerance for error and began exploring the results.